Nat Geo Wild: Internationally

 In Singapore, the channel is carried on the StarHub TV subscription services.
 Astro and Unifi TV carried the channel in Malaysia with four language audio tracks included.
 Some shows on Nat Geo Wild are aired in Filipino (Tagalog) in the Philippines, which also have multiple languages available.
 Selected shows also aired on Fox Filipino (now defunct).

+Nat Geo Wild alongside its sister channel National Geographic has ceased in operation in Southeast Asia on October 1, 2023.
+Most of the contents were later relocated to Disney+ (or Disney+ Hotstar for Malaysia, Indonesia and Thailand) content hub.